 Addiction therapies will vary depending on your facility.
 Cognitive behavioral therapy (CBT) is a must: Your therapist may use psychodrama or role-playing as part of it.
 Other facilities offer equine, art, music and recreational therapy, including group fitness classes, personal yoga, tai chi or qigong sessions.

 Some facilities supplement detox with electroencephalogram (EEG) biofeedback, also called neurofeedback.
 Biofeedback helps you retrain your brain to respond to stress without opioids or Suboxone.
-Acupuncture may be a therapeutic option, and your health care provider may offer you vitamins and other supplements to reinstate proper nutrition.

 Seeking Help For Suboxone Addiction